AI Girlfriend

 Federation – my Fedivision Song Contest entry

-I happened across the Fedivision Song Contest on Mastodon.
+I happened across the Fedivision Song Contestt on Mastodon.
 I love things like this, though I’ve never before felt in a position to enter such a thing – but here I am.
 So here’s my effort.
 The song is called “Federation”, right on topic.
 Hit play below:

 From around 1990 (yes, before the web existed!), I frequented usenet newsgroups like rec.music.synth, and the people there (some from Team Metlay, including Nick Rothwell) were very helpful when I was trying to build synthesisers, samplers, and effect processors as part of my degree course.
 The same people organised a CD compilation called “Musenet 1992”.
 I was intrigued by the practical logistics involved – there were version control problems, and lots of physical mailing of floppies going on; a CD-ROM burner cost thousands, so they needed to raise funds to get a real CD pressed.
 I paid whatever they were asking at the time (which I recall involved using telnet to cdbaby, one of the first online stores, ever), and a couple of months later, I received my double CD.